 1 pound fava beans in the pod

-1 small leek, dark green leaves trimmed away, white and light green part only kept
+1 small leek, dark green leaves trimmed away, white and light green part cut lengthwise into 3-inch long slivers

 1 teaspoon coarsely cut up tarragon leaves